widefly/wsl-dev-notes/doc/windows/putty.md

 ## Background
 - Windows command prompt or direct Ubuntu command prompt lacks of many features.
-- In fact, many developers use some other 3rd party SSH client, e.g. PuTTY is one of the most used SSH client on Windows.
+- In fact, most developers use 3rd party SSH client.
+For example, PuTTY is one of the most used SSH client on Windows.

 ## Installation